emilioziniades/advent-of-code-2021/README.md

 Some solutions which I found quite interesting:

 * [Day 15: Chiton](https://github.com/emilioziniades/AdventOfCode2021/tree/main/day15) - Pathfinding problem solved by implementing Djikstra initially and eventually switching to A\* due to performance issues.
-* [Day 16: Packet Decoder](https://github.com/emilioziniades/AdventOfCode2021/tree/main/day16) - Packet decoding using recursion
+* [Day 16: Packet Decoder](https://github.com/emilioziniades/AdventOfCode2021/tree/main/day16) - Packet decoding using recursion.
 * [Day 18: Snailfish](https://github.com/emilioziniades/AdventOfCode2021/tree/main/day18) - Parse expressions into unusual maths syntax involving pairs of numbers '[x,y]', with its own operations and which could be arbitrarily nested.
+* [Day 19: Beacon Scanner](https://github.com/emilioziniades/AdventOfCode2021/tree/main/day19) - Given sets of scanner reports, determine relative positions of scanners.
+This was tricky because scanners could be in different orientations.
 * [Day 21: Dirac Dice](https://github.com/emilioziniades/AdventOfCode2021/tree/main/day21) - Board game with 'quantum dice' - each roll splits the universe into multiple copies.
 Keep track of these possible universes and determine which player wins in more universes.
+* [Day 22: Reactor Reboot](https://github.com/emilioziniades/AdventOfCode2021/tree/main/day22) - Turning a series of cuboids on and off.
+These could be overlapping arbitrarily.
+My soltion included a cumbersome method of manually splitting two overlapping cuboids into their seven children cuboids.